npeltier/sling-pipes/README.md

 ## Registered Pipes
 a pipe configuration is a jcr node, with:
 * `sling:resourceType` property, which must be a pipe type registered by the plumber
-* `name` property, that will be used by a container pipe as an id, and in the output bindings (default is a value map of the current output resource)
+* `name` property, that will be used by a container pipe as an id, and will be the key for the output bindings (default value being a value map of the current output resource)
 * `path` property, if configured, will override upstream's pipe output as an input.
 * `expr` property, expression through which the pipe will execute (depending on the type)